 I'd like to think that we're a friendly family of four and part of a rather special friendly canal community.
 We enjoy meeting new people and sharing experiences and knowledge on both sides.
 We have a very friendly dog, but sadly our ancient cat ran out of his nine lives at the age of 19, so we only have a dog now.

 As you can see, we live in a rather idyllic spot by the canal, 45 mins from London and surrounded by lovely walks and interesting places to visit.

-We have a very English cottage garden out the front and a large garden with vegetables, greenhouses and poultry out the back overlooking the countryside, with a new raised terrace with a beautiful view of the canal, lock and dry dock.
+We have a very English cottage garden out the front and a large garden with vegetables, greenhouses and poultry out the back overlooking the countryside, with a raised terrace with a beautiful view of the canal, lock and dry dock.
 The "cocktail terrace" as we have started calling it, is perfect for evening drinks in the sun, watching the world boat by and our cottage garden out the front is great for breakfast in the morning light by the canal (in fact I'm sitting there now ;-)

 Up and coming and ongoing specific projects, subject to skills/interests, include: